• About The Emerald Palate

 Pacific Science Center is near Chihuly Garden and Glass so you can hit up both places on the same day.
 While Chihuly is all about the art, PacSci is where you go to embrace all things science.

 They have a lot of exhibits both kids and adults alike can dig, like one about dinosaurs and even a butterfly house.
 Don’t miss the planetarium to immerse yourself in the stars, and save time to see an IMAX experience.
-They even show many of the Marvel movies in the IMAX theater!
+If you visit at night, check out their Laser Dome light experience.

 Spend the day at Pike Place Market